 Describe how your site, with educational partners, will explore the development of an evaluation plan for the community schools initiative, rooted in local data and measures that allows for diverse community-based definitions of success.
 Describe how you are developing metrics to gauge success and to guide their work.
 Identify those potential outcomes/indicators.

-Goals Action Steps Outcome/Indicators Improve student academic performance as measured by CAASPP performance in ELA, Math, and Science Meet with District Advisory committee to discuss and identify diverse community based definitions of success.
-For example, identify criteria for identifying Student of the Month, Teacher of the year, Character counts recognition, Civic leadership recognition Recognize and celebrate Reclassified students Recognize and celebrate most improved student in the areas of reading, math, and science Improve student attendance and decrease chronic absenteeism Review current absenteeism rate for the school.
+Goals Action Steps Outcome/Indicators Improve student academic performance as measured by CAASPP performance in ELA, Math, and Science recognition, Civic leadership recognition Students will increase in ELA, Math, and Science each year as measured by the 2022-2023 data.
+43% in ELA, 0% in Math, and 27% in Science as the baseline.
+Improve student attendance and decrease chronic absenteeism Review current absenteeism rate for the school.
 Focus on student daily attendance.
 The Community School Coordinator will monitor reports daily and check in with Teachers about students that are absent.
 Follow up with the families of students who are absent.
-The Community School Coordinator will initiate phone calls home to inquire about the student, determine if resources are needed, and possibly conduct home visits Chronic absenteeism rate will decrease from 34% each year by at least 3%.
+The Community School Coordinator will initiate phone calls home to inquire about the student, determine if resources are needed, and possibly conduct home visits.
+Chronic absenteeism rate will decrease from 32% each year by at least 3%.